Hide sensitive details

 Frequently Asked Questions

 No. Everything runs locally in your browser using the Canvas API.
-The image, the blur regions, and the export are all kept inside your tab.
+The image, the regions, and the export all stay inside your tab.

 Advertisement